Topics Map > Critical Thinking

 - Classroom with campus wireless connection

-The following workflow is meant as guidance for how you can facilitate Analytic Memo learning activity within an active learning classroom.
+The following workflow is meant to guide how to facilitate Analytic Memo learning activity within an active learning classroom.

 - Determine which analytic approaches or methods are to be assessed.